 The Airmen's Stories - F/O M R Hill

-His subsequent service is currently unknown but by early 1945 he was serving with 19 Squadron as a Squadron Leader.
+His subsequent service is currently undocumented though it is known that he served as an instructor in Southern Rhodesia.
+By late 1944 he was serving with 19 Squadron as a Squadron Leader.

 He is commemorated on the Runnymede Memorial, panel 265.